-To configure the use of DHCP to set an IP address, press f5 from the power-up screen, then use 1 and 2 keys until the display shows the current LAN settings (LAN SETTINGS highlighted).
-To modify, press f1 to enter the LAN Interface Setting submenu (see Table 3-18).
-Highlight DHCP and press f1 to modify the setting.
-Highlight OFF or ON and press f4 to apply, then press f4 to save for power-up.
+To configure the use of DHCP to set an IP address, press form the power-up screen, then use and and keys until the display shows the current LAN settings (LAN SETTINGS highlighted).
+To modify, press for to enter the LAN Interface Setting submenu (see Table 3-18).
+Highlight DHCP and press for to modify the setting.
+Highlight OFF or ON and press for power-up.